Oregon

 Crater Lake National Park

-Made to order — ships in 1–4 business days.
+Made to order.
+Ships flat in 1–4 business days.
 Shipping & returns

-Details
++ Details

 • 12 × 18 inches

-• Printed on 98 lb (160 gsm) archival cotton rag paper
+• Drawn on 98 lb (160 gsm) archival cotton paper

-• Drawn using precision technical pens and archival inks
+• Precision technical pens and archival inks

 • Signed and dated on the back

-• Ships flat, carefully protected and ready to frame
+• Ships flat, protected, ready to frame

 Each map begins with elevation data and is drawn by a pen plotter in our Vermont studio.
-The result merges mechanical precision with the organic texture and imperfections of real ink on paper.
+Mechanical precision, plus the texture and small imperfections of real ink on paper.

-This map captures the dramatic geometry of the caldera — the tight, concentric contour lines of the inner walls plunging toward the lake surface, and the more gradual slopes radiating outward across the flanks of the old volcano.
+This map captures the dramatic geometry of the caldera: the tight, concentric contour lines of the inner walls plunging toward the lake surface, and the more gradual slopes radiating outward across the flanks of the old volcano.
 Wizard Island, a cinder cone that rose from the caldera floor after the collapse, appears as a small cluster of rings within the lake.
 The map is a record of catastrophic geology: the ghost of a mountain turned inside out.

 Location